Coding Bootcamps and Certificates

 Another high-demand specialization for IT professionals is data science, which increasingly drives business.
 Data science skills allow you to capture, extract, and analyze useful information from vast data sets using mining and visualization techniques.

 The ever-changing nature of technology rewards professionals who keep abreast of new ideas and practices through continuing education.
-A 2019 Course Report survey reveals that bootcamp graduates stand to benefit from a 22% salary increase, which translates to about $22,000.

 To recruit working professionals, certificate programs and coding bootcamps increasingly provide part-time, self-paced, and remote enrollment options.
 Many programs also allow you to defer tuition payment until after graduation, or pay with a part of your salary over time through income sharing agreements.